anegg0/doc.palm.readthedocs/docs/index.md

 An automated bridge relay service connects payment tokens, like DAI, and NFTs on Ethereum and the Palm network, with bridging contracts deployed on both networks to manage the connection.
+Fees collected from this bridge are partially used to purchase carbon offsets.

 ## Why develop on Palm?